Best Prepaid Phone Plans

 - Coverage limited in some areas

 The process couldn't be any easier.
-Browse through their selection of phones and order the one you want (newer models included), then pick your Beyond Talk Plan, activate it, and you're done!
+Browse through their selection of phones and order the one you want (newer models included), then pick your Data Love Plan, activate it, and you're done!

-Virgin Mobile really excels in the prepaid wireless industry.
-Their rates are affordable, don't charge an activation fee, and carry the newest phone models.
+According to Statista, Virgin Mobile users have nearly doubled in number since 2008.
+This company clearly excels in the prepaid wireless industry.
+Their rates are affordable, they don't charge an activation fee, and they carry the newest phone models.

 - Unlimited talk, text, and data options